1976 Illinois elections: Secretary of State

 Incumbent Secretary of State Michael Howlett, a Democrat, did not seek a second term, instead opting to run for governor.
 Democrat Alan J. Dixon was elected to succeed him in office.

 Democratic primary

 Illinois Treasurer Alan J. Dixon won the Democratic primary, defeating Illinois State Senator Vince Demuzio.

 Republican primary

 Illinois State Senator William C. Harris won the Republican primary, running unopposed.

 General election

 Comptroller

 Incumbent Comptroller George W. Lindberg, a Republican running for a second term, was defeated by Democrat Michael Bakalis.

 Democratic primary

 Former Illinois Superintendent of Public Instruction Michael Bakalis won the Democratic primary, defeating Director of the Illinois State Department of General Services Roland Burris.

 Republican primary

 Incumbent George W. Lindberg won the Republican primary, running unopposed.

 General election

 State Senate

 Seats of the Illinois Senate were up for election in 1976.
 Democrats retained control of the chamber.

 State House of Representatives

 Seats in the Illinois House of Representatives were up for election in 1976.
 Democrats retained control of the chamber.

-State House of Representatives

-Seats in the Illinois House of Representatives were up for election in 1974.
-Democrats flipped control of the chamber.